qzhang503/proteoQ/README.md

     need implementation.

 6. On top of technical variabilities, the ranges of CV may be further subject to the choice of reference materials.
-As shown in Lab 3.1, broader ranges of log2FC may be simply due to the more genuine difference between sample groups in relative to the chosen reference(s).
-The effect could analogously bias CV measures (figures can be made by default upon the execution of `normPSM(...)`).
+Examples are available in Lab 3.1.

 7. Density kernel estimates can occasionally capture spikes in the profiles of log2FC during data alignment.
 Users will need to inspect